7 minute read

-Pensions Dashboards are coming and will centralise pension information, allowing individuals to manage their retirement savings in one place.
-However, to succeed, the initiative will need accurate data.
-In this article, we explore what Pensions Dashboards are, when they will launch, and how – if you work in pensions administration – you can act now to help prepare data.
+Pensions Dashboards – government or commercial – are being scoped to centralise pension information, with the objective of allowing individuals to review their retirement savings in one place.
+However, to succeed, dashboards will need accurate data.
+In this article, we explore what Pensions Dashboards are, when they will launch, and how – if you work in pensions administration – you can help prepare your member data for better contact verification and matching that will be needed by the Pensions Dashboards ecosystem.

-Research suggests the average British worker will hold 9 jobs in their lifetime, and according to Money Marketing claims, an estimated 73% of people already have multiple pension pots, with 17% having lost track of one or more pensions.
+Research suggests the average British worker will hold 9 jobs in their lifetime, and according to Money Marketing, an estimated 73% of people already have multiple pension pots, with 17% having lost track of one or more pensions.

 Furthermore, as individuals move home, change names, or have new personal circumstances – and forget to tell their pension provider – records can quickly fall out of date, compounding the problem of keeping track of individuals and their pensions.

 If you work in pensions administration, the challenge of maintaining accurate customer (or member) data isn’t anything new.
-However, the forthcoming rollout of Pensions Dashboards does bring into focus the issue of how best to maintain member data and do it with the resources available within your team.
+However, the published deadlines for connection with the Pensions Dashboards ecosystem do bring into focus the issue of how best to maintain member data and do it with your available resources.

 First, what are Pensions Dashboards?

-An individual will sign into a single platform and view all their pensions and schemes in one place.
-The online pensions dashboard will securely display information centrally, clearly showing the person’s entitlement.
+Pensions Dashboards are being planned to help individuals with multiple pension pots.
+The objective is for individuals to be able to sign into a single platform and view all their pensions and schemes in one place.
+The online dashboards will securely display information centrally, clearly showing each person’s entitlement.

-It will include all private, defined benefit, defined contribution, retail or workplace pensions.
-Pensions Dashboards will also show any public sector and state pensions but will not include pensions already in payment.
+A dashboard could include all private, defined benefit, defined contribution, retail or workplace pensions.
+Pensions Dashboards could also show any public sector and state pensions, but it is thought that pensions already in payment will not be in scope.

 Who is developing Pensions Dashboards?

-The Pensions Dashboards Programme (PDP), led by the Money and Pensions Service (MaPS), is responsible for designing and implementing pensions dashboards.
+The Pensions Dashboards Programme (PDP), led by the Money and Pensions Service (MaPS), is responsible for designing and implementing the Pensions Dashboards ecosystem.
+This digital architecture will support elements such as connectivity and identification verification between individuals and their chosen dashboard provider.

 The initiative is supported by the UK Government, industry stakeholders, and financial regulators, focusing on developing the digital ecosystem that ensures data standards work for all parties.